britram/rains-prototype/draft-trammell-rains-protocol.md

 of query options to make queries more, (3) rely on heuristics and/or configuration to specify different query answering behavior for trusted servers, based on information about the connection itself.
-Leaning toward (3) now, which would go down in the "operational considerations" section]
+Leaning toward (3) now, which would go down in the "operational considerations" section] CFE -> I would also prefer option (3).
+In case we discover that another query option would be helpful after having more operational experience, it can still be added.

 ### Confirmation Queries {#confirmation}

-A Query containing a current-time key is a confirmation query, used by a server to refresh a cached query result.
-The querier passes the timestamp of the most recent result it has cached, taken from the most recent start time of the validity of the signature(s) on the assertion(s) that may answer it.
-If the answer to a confirmation query is not newer than the given timestamp, the server may answer with a notification of type 304 instead of with an assertion. answer is older or would match the current answer is a notification of type 304 (see
+A Query containing a current-time key is a Confirmation Query, used by a server to refresh a cached query result.
+The querier passes the timestamp of the most recent result it has cached, taken from the most recent start time of the validity of the signature(s) on the Assertion(s) that may answer it.
+If the answer to a Confirmation Query is not newer than the given timestamp, the server SHOULD answer with a Notification of type 304 (see {{notifications}}).
-{{notifications}}).
+Otherwise, the most recent Assertion answering the query is returned.

-The value of the current-time key is represented as a CBOR integer epoch timestamp identified with tag value 1 and encoded as in section 2.4.1 of {{!RFC7049}}.
+The value of the current-time key is represented as a CBOR integer epoch timestamp identified with tag value 1 and encoded as in section 2.4.1 of
+{{!RFC7049}}.

 ### Context in Queries {#query-context}

-Context is used in queries as it is in assertions (see
+Context is used in Queries as it is in Assertions (see {{assertion-context}}).
-{{assertion-context}}).
-Assertion contexts in an answer to a query have to match the context in the query in order to respond to a query.
-The Context section of a query contains the context of desired assertions; a special "any" context (represented by the empty string) indicates that assertions in any context will be accepted.
+The Context section of a query contains the context of desired Assertions; a special "any" context (represented by the empty string) indicates that Assertions in any context will be accepted.
+Assertion contexts in an answer to a Query that is not about the "any" context MUST match the context in the Query.

 Query contexts can also be used to provide additional information to RAINS servers about the query.
 For example, context can provide a method for explicit